 In January 2024, Wi-Fi Alliance introduced Wi-Fi CERTIFIED 7™ based on IEEE P802.11be technology.
 With Wi-Fi 7 products already in the market, Wi-Fi deployments are going through a second generation upgrade in the entire 6 GHz band globally.
 The global 6 GHz channelization in IEEE Std 802.11be-2024 is designed to accommodate multiple 160 MHz and 320 MHz channels throughout the 5925 MHz to 7125 MHz band, if available.
 ICASA’s current designation of 500 MHz of the 6 GHz band from 5925 MHz to 6425 MHz for license-exempt operation provides for only one 320 MHz channel, while the entire 5925 MHz to 7125 MHz band would allow three such channels to support the Gigabit connectivity in South Africa.

 With only the lower 500 MHz available for Wi-Fi, there will not be enough 80 MHz channels in the 6 GHz band to enable deployments of dense networks that will require at least 7 to 9 non-overlapping channels.
 As a result, many dense Wi-Fi network deployments utilizing the 6 GHz band will still be limited to 40 MHz channels.
 Without larger channel sizes, gigabit speeds in Wi-Fi connections cannot be achieved in South Africa.

+Figure 1 illustrates a 7 channel plan which minimizes co-channel interference between APs.
+With 500 MHz in the 5 and 6 GHz bands, there are less then seven 80 MHz channels, which limits the use of those wider channels.
+Wider channels equates to higher throughput and lower latency.

+Figure 1: Frequency Reuse 7 Channel Plan

-If RLAN were given access to the 6425 MHz to 7125 MHz band however, it will make 7 channels of 160 MHz available for RLAN to enable effective deployments of dense networks such as those in universities, hospitals, schools and shopping centres, mines and large agricultural businesses to support maximum throughput.
-In addition, 1200 MHz is needed to support novel applications in Wi-Fi 7 technology, and beyond which require at least three 320 MHz channels.
-This includes technologies such as augmented, virtual and mixed reality, which require wider channels to ensure lower latency.
+If RLAN were given access to the 6425 MHz to 7125 MHz band however, it would allow 80 MHz channels, but would provide seven 160 MHz channels supporting the high throughput requirements of high density networks such as those in universities, hospitals, schools and shopping centres.
+In addition, 1200 MHz is needed to support novel applications which would benefit from three 320 MHz channels.
+This includes technologies such as augmented, virtual and mixed reality, which require wider channels to ensure lower latency as recently shown by a medical school training use case demonstration.
 Similarly, local processing of artificial intelligence workloads will require higher throughput to support the large datasets.

+Additionally, with access to additional 320 MHz channels, Wi-Fi devices can build upon IEEE Std.
+802.11az 2022 to offer sub-1 meter positioning accuracy, which results in new innovative use cases such as micro-targeting for retail and warehouse asset tracking.

 Conclusion